bvankat/nebrasketball/bracket-notes.md

 *NCAA Selection committee has six metrics on the team sheets used to compare teams in the runup to Selection Sunday*

 #### NET
--An opaque combination of metrics.
+- Opaque combination of metrics.
 Seems to lean predictive rather than resume-based.
 - Started in 2021
-- Release date: Late November or early December (12/5/22)
+- Release date: Late November or early December (12/5/22), but recreated and available early on other sites
 - [LINK](https://www.ncaa.com/rankings/basketball-men/d1/ncaa-mens-basketball-net-rankings)

 #### ESPN's BPI